perldude/perldude/README.md

 * I have pulled someone out of a burning car
 * The farthest I have ridden my bike is [128 miles](https://www.strava.com/activities/7229568776)
 * My hair used to be quite a bit longer than it is now
-* There are >50,000 songs in my iTunes and most of them were actually bought.
+* There are >50,000 songs in my iTunes library and most of them were actually bought.
 * I have attended the Academy Awards (both the regular and the [Sci-Tech](https://www.oscars.org/news/tag/sci-tech-awards))
 * I found a job on the [Internet](https://capitalizemytitle.com/ufaqs/should-internet-be-capitalized/) for the first time in 1990.